 - S. All entries will be taken on the designated call-in date and time.
 Please notify Rodeo/Call-In Secretary if you are riding someone else's horse.
 When the books are closed there will be no more entries taken or changes.
 Entries will not be taken at the rodeo. - T. Any member who calls in to enter a rodeo at the designated call-in time and enters any rodeo event and then fails to show up at the assigned rodeo to participate in his/her entered events or who fails to pay his/her entry fees must pay entry fees before he/she can enter in any other rodeo.
 In the case of an unforeseen accident or illness to the contestant or animal, the contestant may be excused from paying the entry fee.
-The contestant must present to the AFJRA Secretary, a medical doctor's release or a vet's release verifying the reason for missing the rodeo. - U. ROUGHSTOCK EVENTS: All contestants must wear protective vest and mouthpiece.
+The contestant must present to the AFJRA State Secretary, a medical doctor's release or a vet's release verifying the reason for missing the rodeo prior to the designated call in of the next rodeo.
+If the contestant chooses to draw out of any entered events and still compete, the contestant will be required to present a medical release at the rodeo to be excused from paying the entry fees of drawn out events. - U. ROUGHSTOCK EVENTS: All contestants must wear protective vest and mouthpiece.
 All contestants must wear helmets approved for rodeo events. - V. Due to INCLEMENT WEATHER or ARENA CONDITIONS, Officers and Directors will meet to discuss on the safety of the contestants and/or stock for the rodeo.
-Anyone of the officers or directors can call for a meeting.
+Anyone of the officers or directors can call for a meeting. - W. MEDICAL RELEASES-must be turned into the AFJRA State Secretary, prior to call in of the next rodeo, if the contestant chooses to draw out of any entered events and still compete, the contestant will be required to present a medical release at the rodeo to be excused from paying the entry fees of drawn out events.
+If injury happens while at the rodeo, contestants must fill out the "Visible Injury Report" and return to the RODEO SECRETARY to be excused from paying the entry fees for events that are missed due to the injury (NTO) (updated 2024)